Son Little

 Aaron Earl Livingston, also known by his stage name Son Little, is an American rhythm & blues musician from Philadelphia, Pennsylvania, United States.

-Livingston is a son of a preacher.
+Livingston is the son of a preacher (father) and a teacher (mother).
+His music blends the genres of soul, blues, folk, and hip-hop, and he has written and produced much of his own material.

 Career

+2014–2016: Solo debut and early releases

 On November 10, 2014, Livingston released his debut EP as Son Little titled Things I Forgot via Anti- Records.

 On October 16, 2015, Livingston released his first studio album, Son Little, with Anti- Records.

 Son Little has collaborated with The Roots, RJD2, and Mavis Staples, whom he spoke highly of.
 In an interview with Sound of Boston he named Mavis Staples as one of his favorite singers; "She's one of my favorite people, let alone favorite singer."

+In December 2015, Son Little performed an NPR Tiny Desk Concert which increased his national exposure.
+That same year, NPR named him a "Top Artist to Watch", as a notable voice in the evolution of modern R&B and soul.

+In 2016, Son Little made his network television debut on CBS Saturday Morning, where he performed the songs “Your Love Will Blow Me Away,” “O Mother,” and “The River.”
+That year, he also received a Grammy Award for Best American Roots Performance for his work as a producer on Mavis Staples’ EP Your Good Fortune, specifically for the track “See That My Grave Is Kept Clean.”

+2017–2019: New Magic and expanded recognition

 On June 6, 2017, he released "Blue Magic (Waikiki)" as the first single off his next studio album, New Magic, which he announced would be released on September 15, 2017, via Anti- Records.
 On August 1, 2017, he released "Demon To The Dark" as the second single off New Magic.

+During this period, Son Little’s performances at major festivals and venues helped expand his audience, including appearances at Bonnaroo, Pickathon, Electric Forest, and the Montreal Jazz Festival.
+He also performed on the Millennium Stage at the Kennedy Center in Washington, D.C., and conducted multiple headline tours across North America and Europe, while supporting artists such as Leon Bridges and Kelis.